If your well pump runs non-stop, then it could be a sign it has developed some faults. Below are few reasons why your well pump runs continuously.

 Water pumps or well pumps depend on several factors to run continuously.
 Some of these factors include the type of well pump used and how the well tank influences the pump.

-3 Types of Well Pump
+3 Types Of Well Pumps

 The type of well pump you use at home determines how long your pump can run.
 Well pumps come in different sizes, types and power.
 These three things combined contribute to how long you can run your home pump or any pump at all.